dfelinto/blender-manual/manual/compositing/types/color/mix.rst

    Mix Node.

 The *Mix Node* mixes images by working on the individual and corresponding pixels of the two input images.
-Called "MixRGB" in the shader and texture context.
+Called "MixRGB" in the shader, geometry, and texture context.

 Inputs